What Is Laser Engraving?

 If you’re a fan of Adobe, Illustrator can be a great program to create fantastic designs.
 Here is a helpful video where Timothy provides a comprehensive guide to designing for a laser engraver in this video:

-Things You Need To Know Before Buying a Laser Engraving Machine
+Things You Need To Know Before Buying a Laser Engraver and Cutter Machine

 Work Area Size

 Almost as important as the brand of machine you buy, make sure that the surface area of your laser engraver will accommodate the size of your LARGEST project.
 It’s better to make sure you have enough room than to run into the problem of owning a laser engraving machine that is not big enough to handle your projects.
 Here is a breakdown on our machine sizes:

 Nova 24 – 23.6” x 15.7” (600 x 400 mm)

 Nova 35 – 35.4” x 23.6” (900 x 600 mm)

 Nova 51 – 51.2″ x 35.4″ (1300 x 900 mm)

 Nova 63 – 63” x 39.4” (1600 x 1000 mm)